Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 ## Engagement
 This is an Open-Source project, anyone is welcome to engage and contribute!<br>
 We generally expect users to engage in the Issues section by reporting bugs or commenting on bug reports to give additional context, help, guidance or to propose possible solutions and fixes.
 Pull Requests are very much welcome and encouraged!
 They keep the project alive, so if you see an Issue and know how to fix it, feel free to create a Pull Request!

-Issues that are considered "good first issues", indicated by the [good first issue](https://github.com/TheBusyBiscuit/Slimefun4/labels/good%20first%20issue) label, are estimated to be beginner-friendly.
+Issues that are considered "good first issues", indicated by the [good first issue](https://github.com/TheBusyBiscuit/Slimefun4/labels/good%20first%20issue) label, are generally expected to be beginner-friendly.
 And even if you shouldn't know where to start or how to proceed, our [Discord Server](https://github.com/TheBusyBiscuit/Slimefun4#discord) and its community will be there for you!

 ## Our Standards
 Examples of behavior that contributes to a positive environment for our community include but are not limited to: